Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 **Expected result**

-1. The image should be displayed on the external DP display in `Duplicate` and `Extend` modes.
+1. The image should be displayed on the external Display Port connected display in `Duplicate` and `Extend` modes.

 ### DSP003.003 External DP display in firmware

-This test aims to verify initialization of the external DP display during firmware execution phase.
+This test aims to verify initialization of the external Display Port connected display during firmware execution phase.

 **Test configuration data**